 Regular attendance is important to passing this course.
-When you are absent, you are still responsible for what is covered in class during your absence and for all assignments, regardless of why you are absent.
-Though I do not penalize you directly for missing class, being absent more than a few times almost certainly will lower your grade because of the material and assignments you will miss.
-Please note that, because this class is face-to-face, there is no Zoom option for attending class and no recording of class.
-If you have no absences or only one absence for the entire semester and consistently meet the Participation and Classroom Expectations below, you may replace the original Essay 3 grade with the rewrite grade, rather than averaging it with the original grade.
+When you are absent, you are responsible for what is covered in class and for all assignments, regardless of why you are absent.
+I do not penalize you directly for missing class, but being absent more than a few times almost certainly will lower your grade because of missed material and assignments.
+Because this class is face-to-face, there is no Zoom option for attending class and no recording of class.
+If you have three or fewer absences for the entire semester and consistently meet the Participation and Classroom Expectations below, you may replace the original Research Paper grade with the rewrite grade, rather than averaging it with the original grade.